Accounting ethics: History

 Luca Pacioli, the "Father of Accounting", wrote on accounting ethics in his first book Summa de arithmetica, geometria, proportioni, et proportionalita, published in 1494.
 Ethical standards have since then been developed through government groups, professional organizations, and independent companies.
 These various groups have led accountants to follow several codes of ethics to perform their duties in a professional work environment.
 Accountants must follow the code of ethics set out by the professional body of which they are a member.
 United States accounting societies such as the Association of Government Accountants, Institute of Internal Auditors, and the National Association of Accountants all have codes of ethics, and many accountants are members of one or more of these societies.

 In 1887, the American Association of Public Accountants (AAPA) was created; it was the first step in developing professionalism in the United States accounting industry.
 By 1905, the AAPA's first ethical codes were formulated to educate its members.
 During its twentieth anniversary meeting in October 1907, ethics was a major topic of the conference among its members.
 As a result of discussions, a list of professional ethics was incorporated into the organization's bylaws.
 However, because membership to the organization was voluntary, the association could not require individuals to conform to the suggested behaviors.
 Other accounting organizations, such as the Illinois Institute of Accountants, also pursued discussion on the importance of ethics for the field.
-The AAPA was renamed several times throughout its history, before becoming the American Institute of Certified Public Accountants (AICPA) as it's named today.
+The AAPA was renamed several times throughout its history, before becoming the American Institute of Certified Public Accountants (AICPA) as it is named today.
 The AICPA developed five divisions of ethical principles that its members should follow: "independence, integrity, and objectivity"; "competence and technical standards"; "responsibilities to clients"; "responsibilities to colleagues"; as well as "other responsibilities and practices".
 Each of these divisions provided guidelines on how a Certified Public Accountant (CPA) should act as a professional.
 Failure to comply with the guidelines could have caused an accountant to be barred from practicing.
 When developing the ethical principles, the AICPA also considered how the profession would be viewed by those outside of the accounting industry.